The One-Page AI Policy That Ships in Two Weeks

-TL;DR. Your AI policy is too long, took too long, and is still a draft.
-While you wrote it, your people kept pasting client data into the free tier of whatever chat tool was open.
+TL;DR. Most AI policies stall in draft while the workforce picks its own tools.
 The fix is a one-page policy that names approved tools, names off-limits data, names the owner, and ships in two weeks.
 Policy follows tools.
-Tools do not follow policy.
+Tools don’t follow policy.

-Somewhere in your company there is a forty-page AI governance framework.
-It is in version 0.7.
+There’s a pattern most companies land in.
+Somewhere in the organization, a forty-page AI governance framework sits in version 0.7.
 Legal owns it.
 IT was supposed to review it last quarter.
 Someone from risk has comments.
 The committee meets again next month.

-In the same company, your highest-output people have already chosen their tools.
-Some of them are paying out of pocket.
-Some of them are using a personal account on a work laptop.
-Some of them are pasting customer records into a model whose data terms nobody has read.
-They are not waiting for the policy.
-They cannot wait.
-The work is now.
+Meanwhile, the highest-output people have already chosen their tools.
+Some are paying out of pocket.
+Some are using personal accounts on work laptops.
+Some are pasting customer records into a model whose data terms nobody in procurement has read.
+They’re not waiting for the policy.
+The work doesn’t pause for committees.

 The default move when an executive says “we need an AI policy” is to convene the committee.
 Legal, IT, security, HR, compliance, sometimes a line-of-business sponsor.
-Six months later there is a document.
+Six months later there’s a document.
 It defines artificial intelligence.
 It cites the EU AI Act and the NIST AI Risk Management Framework.
 It enumerates seven categories of risk.
 It includes a sign-off form.
-It is forty pages long, written in the voice of an outside law firm, and approved by everyone who will never use it.
+Forty pages, written in the voice of an outside law firm, approved by everyone who will never use it.

 Nobody reads it.
 Nobody can find it when they need it.
-The director who is about to upload a contract to a chatbot is not going to scroll PDF page nineteen to find out if she is allowed to.
-She is going to upload the contract.
+The director who’s about to upload a contract to a chatbot isn’t going to scroll to PDF page nineteen to check whether she’s allowed to.
+She’s going to upload the contract.

 The policy fails for three structural reasons.

-It is written by people who do not use the tools, for people who do.
+It’s written by people who don’t use the tools, for people who do.
 The committee’s frame is risk classes.
 The user’s frame is “I have this document and this deadline.”
 The two never meet on the page.

 It has no enforcement loop.
-Nobody is monitoring whether the policy is being followed.
-There is a signed acknowledgment in the LMS.
-That is the entire compliance program.
-An acknowledgment is not a control.
+Nobody’s monitoring whether the policy is being followed.
+There’s a signed acknowledgment in the LMS.
+That’s the entire compliance program.
+An acknowledgment isn’t a control.

-It is already obsolete.
-The vendor pricing changed last month.
+It’s already obsolete.
+Vendor pricing changed last month.
 A new model launched yesterday.
-The data residency terms shifted.
-The forty-page policy cannot keep up because forty-page policies are not built to keep up.
+Data residency terms shifted.
+The forty-page policy can’t keep up because forty-page policies aren’t built to keep up.
 The cadence of the document is six months.
 The cadence of the market is two weeks.

-The mechanism is simple.
+The mechanism is straightforward.
 A long policy is a one-time artifact.
-The thing it is trying to govern is a continuous behavior.
-Static documents do not govern continuous behavior.
+The thing it’s trying to govern is continuous behavior.
+Static documents don’t govern continuous behavior.
 Available tools do.

 The right shape